PlanB-Network/bitcoin-educational-content/tutorials/node/rgb/en.md

 ## Requirements

-The use of a Linux distribution is recommended, this tutorial was written using Pop!/\_OS, which is based on Ubuntu and you will need:
+The use of a Linux distribution is recommended, this tutorial was written using Pop!OS, which is based on Ubuntu and you will need:

 - cargo
 - Bitcoin core